jinaga/jinaga_com/src/content/documents/00-replicator/00-replicator.md

 You can download the <a href="/HttpFiles.zip" download>example httpYac files</a> or <a href="/Jinaga%20Blog%20Example.postman_collection.json" download>example Postman collection</a> to try it yourself.
 Edit the example and enter your own replicator URL.

-For httpYac, add your own `env.local` file with the following values:
+For httpYac, add your own `.env.local` file with the following values:

 ```bash
 replicatorUrl=https://repdev.jinaga.com/xyz123